browsermedia/bcms_cas/README.markdown

 * The CAS Login page has to be styled to match the look and feel of the site.
 * If the user types in wrong username/pw on CMS login form, they will be left on the CAS Login page, with message.
 * Every hit to a page with the login form portlet is fetching a LT from CAS.
 This is potentially slow.
 [Performance]
+* A user that logs in as a CAS user and then as a cmsadmin will experience odd UI permission problems.
+This is due to CMS login not correctly clearing all session state.